 Daisy Tappenden Daisy Tappenden

-How does my cycle affect exercise and energy levels?
+How does my menstrual cycle affect exercise and energy levels?

 Did you know that most research on sports nutrition and sports performance in general is done on men?
 Not a huge surprise in my opinion, but what is baffling is that the research is then just applied to women without any consideration for the massive differences between each gender.
 From HIIT training to intermittent fasting, most of these dietary or exercise choices were first based on men, and newer research shows that due to the complexities of the female menstrual cycle and hormone fluctuations they may not be so useful to simply be applied as a one-size-fits-all approach.